GabrielBohn99/graviton-run-game/README.md

 When you die you have three options to restart: **ENTER**, **SPACEBAR** and the **START BUTTON**.

 Good luck and have fun!

+## Installation
+Clone or download this project, open the index.html file in your browser and have Fun.